AFLplusplus/AFLplusplus/docs/INSTALL.md

 User emulation mode of QEMU does not appear to be supported on MacOS X, so black-box instrumentation mode (`-Q`) will not work.
-However, Frida mode (`-O`) should work on x86 and arm64 MacOS boxes.
+However, Frida mode (`-O`) works on both x86 and arm64 MacOS boxes.

 MacOS X supports SYSV shared memory used by AFL's instrumentation, but the default settings aren't usable with AFL++.
 The default settings on 10.14 seem to